-- A spare key, in case an assailant throws your keys away. - A mobile phone. - A note pad and pen to record incidents. - An emergency card with your name, date of birth, blood group, allergies and a contact number for emergencies. - An explanation of the fare structure, so that you can explain it to a passenger who feels that you are over-charging them.
+- A spare key, in case an assailant throws your keys away. - A mobile phone. - A note pad and pen to record incidents. - An emergency card with your name, date of birth, blood group, allergies and a contact number for emergencies. - A statement explaining that it is against the law for you to take passengers other than those who have pre-booked. - An explanation of the fare structure, so that you can explain it to a passenger who feels that you are over-charging them.